 Opioid Overdose in Recent Years

 Prescription overdoses have made up a large number of the opioid overdose deaths over the last couple decades.
-In fact, the number of deaths that resulted from overdosing on opioid drugs like hydrocodone, methadone and oxycodone has quadrupled since 1999.
+In fact, the number of deaths that resulted from overdosing on opioid drugs like hydrocodone, methadone, and oxycodone has quadrupled since 1999.
 In 2015, a total of 20,101 overdose deaths were caused by prescription pain relievers.
 By comparison, heroin overdoses resulted in 12,990 deaths that same year.
-Now, an estimated 91 people die from an opioid overdoses every day.
+Now, an estimated 91 people die from opioid overdoses every day.

 The Scope of the Opioid Substance Abuse Epidemic